 Victoria regularly advises and appears in commercial matters covering economic torts and contractual claims.
 She has been instructed in claims relating to professional negligence, directors duties, debt claims including unpaid solicitors fees, property and regulatory compensation claims.

-Victoria has drafted grounds of review and defence in a range of public law matters, including a challenge to the Spare Room Subsidy (colloquially known as the “Bedroom Tax”).
-She represents children and young people with special educational needs and volunteers for IPSEA.
+Victoria has advised on and acted in a range of public law matters, including a challenge to the Spare Room Subsidy (colloquially known as the “Bedroom Tax”) and discrimination claims against public authorities.

 Victoria has significant experience in immigration and asylum, having worked for UKVI before coming to the Bar.
 At UKVI Victoria was one of two individuals responsible for the management of Court of Appeal and Supreme Court cases and assisted with ECHR cases.

 Victoria recently successfully challenged a Coroner’s interlocutory decision by way of judicial review pre-action letter.